 Hendricks art is currently on view at the Studio Museum in Harlem in the exhibition, "Regarding the Figure."
 And this summer, several of his canvases will be on display at the Tate Modern in a major survey of black art titled, "Soul of a Nation: Art in the Age of Black Power."
+Capps, Kriston.
+"Remembering Barkley L. Hendricks, Master of Black Postmodern Portraiture."
+The Atlantic.
+19 April 2017.
+Online.

-The Atlantic
+^{The}Atlantic